bsugg/PumpkinProject/README.md

 # Export R data objects to RData file
 save(spacingData, nitrogenWeight, file = "pumpkinData.RData")

+# Export R data objects to SAS format This is not possible with Haven
+# package I have a separate SAS script that imports the created Excel
+# file and transforms to SAS data file

 # Change directory back to primary project
 setwd("..")